 Banking scam is a regular phenomenon in our country.
 In 2016, Bangladesh Bank, the central bank of Bangladesh scam also affected by this issue.
 It is clearly notified that each scam has a significant negative impact on economy creates income inequality and changing life style of corrupted persons.
-Because of corruption income inequality is clearly seen that money concentrated within few persons pocket, consequence would be higher inflation.
-Loan diversification is the main reason to commit scams in the banking sector of Bangladesh.
+Because of corruption, inequality in wealth has clearly seen that money concentrated within few persons pocket, consequence would be higher inflation.
+Loan purpose diversification is the main reason to commit frauds in the banking sector of Bangladesh.
 Generally corrupted persons pass black money to foreign banks by using different fake account.
-On the other hand, if they use corrupted money in regular economy for purchasing commodities and services, then price of the products increases.
-Because of passing all the illegal money to the abroad that's why it was treated as effortless income, not used for investment purposes, will not proliferate the supply of the product or added with gross domestic product (GDP).
+On the other hand, the corrupted money once circulated in regular economy for purchasing commodities and services, leads towards the increment of the products price.
+Because of passing all the illegal money to the abroad that's why it is treated as effortless wealth creation, not used for investment purposes, will not proliferate the supply of the product or added with gross domestic product (GDP).
 Generally corrupted money creates more demand in the market without production which will forms the inflationary pressure in the economy.
-A valuable view is that because of loan diversification and corruption in the banking sector, increasing the non-performing loan (NPL) amount over the years in Bangladesh, cannot create scope for desired employment by enhancing new investments and industries.
+A valuable view is clear now that because of loan diversification and corruption in the banking sector, increasing the non-performing loan (NPL) amount over the years in Bangladesh, cannot create scope for desired employment by enhancing new investments and industries.
 On the other hand, people are reluctant to invest in stock market because of its inefficiency over the decades.